etal/cnvkit/README.rst

 Installation
 ============

-CNVkit runs on Python 2.7 and later.
+CNVkit runs on Python 3.5 and later.
 Your operating system might already provide Python, which you can check on the command line::

     python --version

-If your operating system already includes Python 2.6, I suggest either using ``conda`` (see below) or installing Python 2.7 or 3.6 alongside the existing Python 2.6 instead of attempting to upgrade the system version in-place.
-Your package manager might also provide Python 3.
+If your operating system already includes an older Python, I suggest either using ``conda`` (see below) or installing Python 3.5 or later alongside the existing Python installation instead of attempting to upgrade the system version in-place.
+Your package manager might also provide Python 3.5+.

-To run the recommended segmentation algorithms CBS and Fused Lasso, you will need to also install the R dependencies (see below).
-With ``conda``, these are included automatically.
+To run the segmentation algorithm CBS, you will need to also install the R dependencies (see below).
+With ``conda``, this is included automatically.

 Using Conda
 -----------